-Given the evidence from Washington, Oregon, and other regions of California that barred owls can have a significant impact on occupancy and reproduction of spotted owls in spite of habitat retention efforts (Anthony et al. 2004, Courtney et al. 2004, USFWS 2008, Gutiérrez et al. 2007, USFWS 2011b, Dugger et al. 2016), HRC remains concerned about the potential for barred owls to disrupt the management goals of the HCP for spotted owls.
-In fact, the Service has recognized that barred owls appear to be a greater threat to the recovery of spotted owls than was envisioned at the time of the spotted owl listing in 1990, and as a result has recommended immediate and coordinated action (USFWS 2008, USFWS 2011b).
+Evidence from Washington, Oregon, and other regions of California has indicated that barred owls have had a significant impact on occupancy and reproduction of spotted owls despite habitat retention efforts (Anthony et al. 2004, Courtney et al. 2004, USFWS 2008, Gutiérrez et al. 2007, USFWS 2011b, Dugger et al. 2016, Franklin, et al. 2021).
+The Service recognized that barred owls appear to be a greater threat to the recovery of spotted owls than was envisioned at the time of the spotted owl listing in 1990, and recommended immediate and coordinated action (USFWS 2008, USFWS 2011b).
+On HRC lands indications are that barred owls have impacted the management goals of the HCP for spotted owls.